-Mr. Bollar represents clients in complex toxic tort, product liability and environmental litigation matters.
-He is experience in handling environmental litigation cases in all of the contexts in which they arise, including single plaintiff cases, mass actions involving hundreds of plaintiffs, class actions and defending clients against state and federal government.
-Mr. Bollar typically handles high stakes litigation with massive potential damages.
+Carlos M. Bollar is Co-Chair of Archer’s Environmental Justice Practice Group and represents clients in complex toxic tort, product liability and environmental litigation matters.
+Carlos has over 20 years of experience handling environmental litigation cases in all of the contexts in which they arise, including single plaintiff cases, mass actions involving hundreds of plaintiffs, class actions and defending clients against state and federal government.
+Carlos typically handles high stakes litigation with massive potential damages.
 He has tried numerous contested matters in federal and state courts and has experience in all aspects of pre-trial and trial work.

-Mr. Bollar’s cases often involve claims for personal injury, medical monitoring, property damage and natural resource damages.
-Mr. Bollar routinely handles claims involving exposure to various types of hazardous substances including benzene, MTBE and chlorinated compounds.
-Mr. Bollar also has experience in environmental insurance cases, representing policyholders in their efforts to obtain coverage against insurers for environmental claims.
-Mr. Bollar regularly counsels clients in state and federal regulatory matters and represents those clients in administrative hearings.
+Carlos represents clients in cases often involving claims for personal injury, medical monitoring, property damage and natural resource damages.
+He routinely handles claims involving exposure to various types of hazardous substances, including benzene, MTBE and chlorinated compounds.
+Carlos also handles environmental insurance cases, representing policyholders in their efforts to obtain coverage against insurers for environmental claims.
+He regularly counsels clients in state and federal regulatory matters and represents those clients in administrative hearings.

-- A six month jury trial involving contamination of soils and groundwater with petroleum products.
-Mr. Bollar was part of a trial team that defended the client against the claims of over 500 private homeowners for fraud, personal injury, property damages and punitive damages.
+- A six month jury trial involving product liability claims related to a service station in Maryland.
+Mr. Bollar was part of a trial team that defended the client against the claims of over 500 private homeowners for noneconomic, property and punitive damages.
 The Maryland Court of Appeals issued a favorable and landmark ruling in this matter entitled Albright, et al v.
 Exxon Mobil Corp.